SansGuidon/bookmarks/README.md

 * [Key Values](https://www.keyvalues.com/) - Find engineering teams that share your values.
 Select your top values and find teams you'll click with.
 * [Key Values](https://www.keyvalues.com/culture-queries) - Culture Queries - The perfect questions to ask in your job interview.
 Want to stand out from other candidates and find your dream job?
 * [Andy Cook](https://tettra.com/article/company-culture-deck/) - (2018) Culture Codes: All the Best Culture Decks and How to Create One
+* [Jakob Greenfeld](https://jakobgreenfeld.com/stay-in-touch) - (2022) The simple system I’m using to stay in touch with hundreds of people

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.